theuhmmm/laws/An Act to Defeat the Onceler.md

 **SEC 2.
 ENACTMENT**

-&nbsp;&nbsp;&nbsp; This Bill shall go into effect as an Act of Congress upon the completion of the constitutionally required processes.
+This Bill shall go into effect as an Act of Congress upon the completion of the constitutionally required processes.

-&nbsp;&nbsp;&nbsp; This Act shall go into effect upon the completion of the constitutionally required processes.
+This Act shall go into effect upon the completion of the constitutionally required processes.

 <br/>